junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Cas sat down next to him on the motel bed, watching the screen that was way too small.
 They should watch it here, like this, surrounded by music and dancing people three hundred and sixty degree immersive, that's how they could get the whole vibe.

 But Cas was already attracted.
-And Dean was pleased he could interest Cas with a western classic, only to realize minutes later that it was the music instead of the plot that has caught Cas's attention.
+And Dean was pleased he could interest Cas with a western classic, only to realize minutes later that it was the music instead of the plot that had caught Cas's attention.

 "It was beautiful," Cas said, in deep contemplation.